-If you refuse or fail to inspect the property when you should, it means that they have effectively accepted that the property is in a "good and proper state of repair" and then the landlord cannot make any claims against the tenant.
+If you refuse or fail to inspect the property when you should, it means that you have effectively accepted that the property is in a "good and proper state of repair" and then you cannot make any claims against the tenant.
 The deposit must be refunded in full within 7 days of the end of the lease.